gabesparks/github-npm-sourcing-guide/README.md

 Once you have your list, here's what to actually look at:

-**The contribution graph** — Steady green for years > a massive spike last month.
+**The contribution graph.** Steady green for years beats a massive spike last month.
 Consistency is a career signal.

-**Original repos vs. forks** — Forks only count if they've been meaningfully extended.
+**Original repos vs. forks.** Forks only count if they've been meaningfully extended.
 Anyone can fork a repo and do nothing with it.

-**The README** — Seriously, read it.
+**The README.** Seriously, read it.
 A well-written README is a proxy for how someone communicates.
 If they can explain their own project clearly, they can probably explain their work in a standup.

-**The issues tab** — How someone handles bug reports and feature requests from strangers on the internet is incredibly revealing.
+**The issues tab.** How someone handles bug reports and feature requests from strangers on the internet is incredibly revealing.
 Look for patience, clarity, and follow-through.

-**Stars received** — Community validation that no resume bullet point can replicate.
+**Stars received.** Community validation that no resume bullet point can replicate.

 ---